MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 ---
 title: Point-in-time restore
 titleSuffix: Azure SQL Managed Instance
-description: Restore a database in your Azure SQL Managed Instance deployment to a previous point in time.
+description: Learn how to restore a database in your Azure SQL Managed Instance deployment to an earlier point in time.
 author: MilanMSFT
 ms.author: mlazic
 ms.reviewer: mathoma, nvraparl